• Menu

 There are two upscale Montana ski resorts you might have heard of, Big Sky and Whitefish Mountain, and two members-only resorts that are so exclusive you probably haven’t heard of them unless you’re a celebrity or incredibly wealthy (Yellowstone Club and Wraith Hill).

 But otherwise?
 I’m happy to say that Montana ski areas have mostly remained offbeat destinations for dedicated ski bums yearning for a bygone era when the powder was deep, the tickets were cheap, and living in your van was a necessity, not an Instagrammable lifestyle.
-That’s what most skiers like about them – and you can do your part by supporting local businesses and minimizing your footprint when you visit.
+That’s what most skiers like about them – and you can do your part by supporting local businesses and minimizing your environmental footprint when you visit.

 Some links in this post are affiliates, meaning we may earn a small commission if you place an order.
 Your cost stays the same!